If you're looking for a short, easy hike in Capitol Reef National Park that delivers…

 - Utah Road Trip: Sights Between Moab & Capitol Reef

-- A Hike to Upper Calf Creek Falls in the Escalante Wilderness
+- Hike to Upper Calf Creek Falls, Escalante Area

 - A Visit to Kodachrome Basin State Park in Utah